monkey business

 Monkey on a Stick: Murder, Madness and the Hare Krishnas (Dec 17)

 Jason Lapayre directs a stomach-churning expose of the criminal activity that took place in the Hare Krishna movement in America in the 1970s and 80s.
-Adapted from the New York Times bestselling book, this documentary tells the story of idealistic devotees who join the movement only to discover corruption, criminality and abuse of power within the International Society for Krishna Consciousness.
+Adapted from The New York Times bestselling book, this documentary tells the story of idealistic devotees who join the movement only to discover corruption, criminality and abuse of power within the International Society for Krishna Consciousness.
 Smuggling drugs, stockpiling weapons, exploiting female devotees, widespread child sexual abuse and murder, all happened under the systemic, long-term coverup of its spiritual leaders via control, isolation and threats.
 "The place was run like the Mafia," says one participant. bookandfilmglobe.com

 amcnetworks-logo